 An embryo, which is considered healthy with regard to the disease in question, can be transferred into the uterus.
 This reduces the risk of a baby being born with the disease in question from 25%-50% to 0.1%-0.5%.
 PGT is performed in two clinics in Sweden, in Gothenburg and Stockholm.
 The first child in Sweden born from a process involving PGT was born in Gothenburg in 1996, and today nearly 500 babies in Sweden have been born from a process involving PGT.

-Figure 8 Number of treatments involving PGT that reached different steps in the treatment process in 2018.
+Figure 8.
+Number of treatments involving PGT that reached different steps in the treatment process in 2019 and results after fresh and frozen/thawed cycles (combined)..